Why Upload Speeds Matter

 Upload speed represents the rate at which you can send data from your home or business.
-This has a big impact on tasks such as sending email with large attachments or photos and using Cloud storage.
-As more applications are moving to the Cloud, upload speed is becoming just as important as download speed.
+This has a big impact on our everyday tasks like video conferencing.
+Have you ever seen someone go glitchy on Zoom?
+That’s because of a poor upload speed.
+Upload speed also impacts tasks such as sending email with large attachments or photos and using Cloud storage.
+As more applications are moving to the Cloud and we work more remotely, upload speed is becoming just as important as download speed.

 We are all receiving information from the Internet, but how does that information, or content, get sent to us?
 A small amount of information is requested, then sent, and it waits on an acknowledgement.
 If confirmation of that information is received, then a little more, and a little larger amount, of information is sent.
 If you are not acknowledging enough, the Internet Protocol slows down and repeats the information.
 It is not a bug; it is a built-in feature of the Internet to enhance reliability.
 If you have a service plan with a low upload speed, this can slow down your online experience — especially if you are uploading large files or sending emails at the same time.